rockettheme/docs/Docs/wordpress/themes/kraken/demo_settings.md

 Theme Style Settings
 -----

 One of the most important aspects of any Gantry theme is its ability to be easily customized using the settings present in the Theme Settings page.
-These settings can be adjusted by navigating to **Administration -> Components -> Gantry 5 Themes -> Kraken**.
+These settings can be adjusted by navigating to **Administration -> Kraken Theme**.
 To replicate the demo, the styling changes are being made in the **Styles** tab.

 This table will break down the various settings you may need to adjust in order to recreate the demo.
 Most of the settings under **Styles** are adjusted automatically with the selection of a theme preset.
 You can set presets using the **Presets** options located at the top of the **Styles** admin panel.